pulimeng/DeepDrug3D/README.md

 To use the prediction module, run `python predict.py --protein your_protein.pdb --aux your_auxilary_file.txt`.
   - `--protein` contains the full path to the pdb file you wish to classify.
   - `--aux` is the auxilary file with binding residue numbers and center of ligand (optional).
   - Two files will be generated along the process, namely `your_protein_trans.pdb` and `your_protein_trans.mol2` under the current working directory.
 These files are the transformed (moved to the provided center and aligned with the principal axes of the pocket) protein.
-They will be used during the preceding processes.
+They will be used during the later processes.
 If you do not wish to keep them, you can just delete them after the getting the results.
-  - The output will be printed as two probabilities that how likely the given pocket is to bind with ATP and Heme.
+  - The output will be printed as three probabilities that each represents the likelihood of the pocket being an ATP/Heme/other binding pocket.
-  - The entire process may take upto 30 minutes to finish since the grid point generation is very time consuming.
+  - The entire process may take upto 30 minutes to finish since the grid point generation (mostly the potential calculation) is very time consuming.
   - The DFIRE potentials calculation uses the module provided by `A Knowledge-Based Energy Function for Protein−Ligand, Protein−Protein, and Protein−DNA Complexes by Zhang et al.` since it is written in Fortran, which is faster than our own implementation in Python.
-To run the file, one might need to change the permission level of the file by using `chmod` in linux.

 2. The training module

-In order to use the module to train, you have to generate a dataset with voxel representation of protein-ligand biniding site.
+In order to use our model to train your own dataset, you have to conert your dataset, which will be pdbs to voxel representation of protein-ligand biniding site.
 The trainig module can be runned as `python train.py --alist deepdrug3d_atp.lst --hlist deepdrug3d_heme.lst --vfolder deepdrug3d_voxel_data --bs batch_size --lr inital_learning_rate --epoch number_of_epoches --output deepdrug3d`.
   - `--alist` is the list of the full path to the ATP binding voxel data while `--hlist` is the list of the full path to the Heme binidng voxel data.
   - `--vfolder` is the folder contains all the voxel data, which contains numpy array (.npy) for each protein-ligand pair.
   - `--bs`, `--lr`, `--epoch` is the hyperparameters related to the model.
 Recommanded values are 64, 0.00001, 30.